 Visiting the local market would be fun because I always a lot that I don’t usually see in my hometown.
-One of my most interesting market trip in Peru was in Cusco, at Mercado Central de San Pedro.
+One of my most interesting market trips in Peru was in Cusco, at Mercado Central de San Pedro.
 The Peruvian grows different kinds of corn (some of them are really big), potatoes, and quinoa.
 I remember I had an amazing quinoa and potato soup in a small joint in Cusco that I went there twice during my stay.
 Besides, healthy food like quinoa, chia seeds, and flax seeds are incredibly cheap in these markets; I got a whole bag of seeds and quinoa for about US$4, while they usually cost double (or even triple) in Whole Food in the US.

 Peru also has a dramatic coastline by the Pacific Ocean.
 The country is also embraced by the Amazon River and Lake Titicaca in the East.
 Seafood is the major meat source for Peruvians like fish, shrimp, oysters, and scallops.
 The Peruvians also eat chicken, even guinea pigs, and alpaca, but not a lot of beef.
-Don’t be surprised to see a lot of Japanese restaurants in Lima that serves amazingly authentic sashimi and sushi.
+Don’t be surprised to see a lot of Japanese restaurants in Lima that serve amazingly authentic sashimi and sushi.
 In fact, locals love Japanese cuisine as well!

 The dishes – Ceviche, Cuy, and Aji de Gallina